go-gomail/gomail/README.md

 It is versioned using [gopkg.in](https://gopkg.in) so I promise they will never be backward incompatible changes within each version.

 It requires Go 1.2 or newer.
+With Go 1.5, no external dependencies are used.

 ## Features